GRDI-GenARCC/tutorials-and-workshops/Tutorials/Intro_Linux_1.md

 - `pwd`, `cd`, `ls`, `clear`, `--help`, `man`, and `exit`
 - It is arguably more important to learn how to use commands than to learn the commands themself
-  - Learning how to learn
+  - Learning how to learn - searching is a great skill
-- Information about commands can usually be accessed within a terminal by using:
+- **Information about commands can usually be accessed within a terminal by using the following**

 ```bash
 man <command_name>
 ```

+- `man` pages often require pressing `q` to exit
 - Not all systems have manual entries for all commands
 - A shorter summary can often be found by using